-6.16 Figure 6.3 illustrates the results of the annual average NO_2 monitoring within urban centres of each District.
+- 6.16 Road transport emissions remain the most significant source of urban air pollution within West Yorkshire.
+High levels of exhaust emissions can result from the effects of traffic congestion, which is most common during peak periods. - 6.17 Road transport emissions of nitrogen dioxide (NO_2) and particulates (PM{10} reported separately as AQ5) contribute in the region of 75% and 50% respectively, towards total urban emissions.
+NO_2 and PM{10} represent the two major transport pollutants of concern. - 6.18 Figure 6.3 illustrates the results of the annual average NO_2 monitoring within urban centres of each District.
 The 7 year period from 1998 shows the general trend of urban background NO_2 was improving until 2005, when all Districts easily complied with the annual average standard of 40 μ g/m3 However, 2006 saw a significant increase in NO_2 levels in every district except Kirklees.
-There is no clear trend between 2005 and 2008 although all Districts except Wakefield recorded lower concentration in 2008 than 2007 and comply with the relevant standard.
+There is no clear trend between 2005 and 2009 although all Districts except Wakefield recorded lower concentrations in 2009 than 2006.